salvasm/booksea/README.md

 # BookSea
 University of Vigo: Final Project Degree.

-Management application for a personal book collection.
+Management API REST application for a personal book collection.

 ## Built With